SIMARDEEP-2002/Svm-Optimization/README.md

 ## Dataset

-The dataset for the project has been downloaded from the UCI.
+The dataset for the project has been taken from the UCI.
 [https://archive.ics.uci.edu/ml/machine-learning-databases/letter-recognition/](https://archive.ics.uci.edu/ml/machine-learning-databases/letter-recognition/)

 Data Set Characteristics: